icoderarely/another-awesome-javascript/README.md

 ### Expert Level

-Master advanced web development concepts:
-11. Form Handling and Validation
-12. Timers and Intervals
-13. Client-Side Storage & Cookies
-14. Execution Context & Call Stack
-15. The `this` Keyword
+Master advanced web development concepts: 11.
+Form Handling and Validation 12.
+Timers and Intervals 13.
+Client-Side Storage & Cookies 14.
+Execution Context & Call Stack 15.
+The `this` Keyword 16.
+Object-Oriented Programming

 ## 💡 How to Use This Repository